GregAbacaxi/GregAbacaxi/README.md

 > Node.js

+> PHP

 > Python

+### ✨ **My favorite repository...**
+A variation of the "Conway's Game of Life", made with Pedro Decolin's collaboration and André Bortoli's help.

+I am very proud of it (mostly the file system), and I really enjoy working with the C language.

+It was a project for the Operating Systems subject at IPB, proposed by the professor Arnaldo Pereira.

+(Not avaliable on GitHub yet...)

 <!--
 **GregorUmbelino/GregorUmbelino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.